PaulisMatrix/paulismatrix.github.io/content/posts/localhost over https using Caddy.md

 TADAA..!!!

-BTW, you can act as a Central Authority(CA) yourself and sign the locally generated certs.
+BTW, you can act as a Certificate Authority (CA) yourself and sign the locally generated certs.

 Check this [blogpost](https://deliciousbrains.com/ssl-certificate-authority-for-local-https-development/) on how to create your own SSL CA for local development.